josmar-crwdstffng/angular/aio/content/guide/view-encapsulation.md

 The exact values of these attributes are a private implementation detail of Angular.
 They are automatically generated and you should never refer to them in application code.

-They are targeted by the generated component styles, which are injected in the `<head>` section of the DOM:
+They are targeted by the generated component styles, which are injected in the `head` element in the DOM:

 <code-example format="css" language="css">